Lemon & Herb Ribs

 - 2 cloves garlic

-- 1 tbsp rosemary
+- 1 tbsp fresh rosemary

-- 1 tbsp thyme
+- 1 tbsp fresh thyme

-- 2 tbsp parsley
+- 2 tbsp flat leaf parsley

-- 1 tbsp sage
+- 1 tbsp fresh sage

-- ½ tbsp honey
+- 1/2 tbsp honey (omit for Whole30)

-- In a food processor or blender, combine the lemon zest and juice, olive oil, onion, garlic, herbs and honey.
+- In a food processor or blender, combine the lemon zest and juice, olive oil, onion, salt, garlic, herbs and honey.
 Blend until a thick paste has formed.
 Place the ribs in a large Ziploc bag or container and pour the marinade over top.
 Allow to marinate in the fridge for a minimum of 6 hours but preferably overnight.